simonw/sqlite-utils/README.md

     pip install sqlite-utils

+Or if you use [Homebrew](https://brew.sh/) for macOS:

+    brew install sqlite-utils

 ## Using as a CLI tool

 Now you can do things with the CLI utility like this: